Persian Pomegranate Tree Information and Care

 Our Persian pomegranate trees from Saveh is very easy to grow.
 They are dormant in the winter, and leaf out and provide beautiful red flower blossoms in the Spring.
 Do not water too frequently to prevent blossoms from falling.

-Once young trees leafs out, provide water about every 10 days in most areas.
+Once young trees leaf out, provide water about every 10 days in most areas.
 Water about once per week the flower turns to small size fruit.
 Increase the frequency to twice per week in the Summer.
-Reduce the frequency once the whether cools down in the Fall, until you no longer are watering in the Winter.
+Reduce the frequency once the weather cools down in the Fall until you no longer are watering in the Winter.
 Large mature trees can be watered as infrequently as every 2 weeks – monthly depending on the whether and maturity of the tree.
-Pomegranates are great drought tolerant fruit trees that requires water infrequently.
+Pomegranates are great drought tolerant fruit trees that require water infrequently.